Reason Foam Fails # 4:

 The vapor wants to go out and the sheathing and foam are damming it, raising the humidity and moisture levels - decreasing resilience.

 To illustrate this phenomenon we placed the same above three wall assemblies in Boston Mass, and analyzed them in WUFI Pro.
 The graphs below are based on readings taken in the wall sheathing.
 The walls are facing north and have no rain contributed moisture, nor does it have any new construction pre-loaded moisture.

 Wall Assembly A: classic framed wall without insulationFirst is our classic framed wall without insulation, wall A. The humidity levels rise and fall following the seasons but never get much above 72% relative humidity.
 (Note: The humidity level is important in relation to temperature.
 If the humidity is at 80% or above over a 30 day average temperature of 50 degrees Fahrenheit mold growth can kick-in and so the DANGER lights should be going off.)

 Wall Assembly A: Historic framed wall with no insulation, board sheathing and siding outboard with plaster inboard.

 Humidity levels don't reach 80%.
 Safe and inefficient.

 Wall Assembly B: 2x6 framed wall with plywood or OSB sheathing and batt insulation

 The next assembly, B, shown below - has extended periods with 100% humidity and condensation forming at the inside face of the sheathing.
 This is not good.
 This is bad.
 Avoid this assembly.

 We can do better: more resilient, more robust, more ecological.
-To see alternatives to wrapping your building in foam see our blog post: DWG Construction Details for Foam-Free Assemblies.
+To see alternatives to wrapping your building in foam see our five drawing set DWG files available in our Building Assembly Guides section.

 And the alternative sketch diagram below.